 Don’t get me wrong.
 Curating content is great, really.
 I love it.
 But done the wrong way, your efforts go down the drain.
 So let’s go through the do’s and don’ts, so save you some time and effort.

-Do choose wisely: handpick the most relevant, updated content that has value to your readers.
-You don’t want a read to spend their time reading your content and be enchanted or even disappointed by it.
+- Do choose wisely: handpick the most relevant, updated content that has value to your readers.
+You don’t want a reader to spend their time reading your content and be enchanted or even disappointed by it.

-Do give credit: attribute the work and provide links back to original article, which benefits both the original site and you.
+- Do give credit: attribute the work and provide links back to the original article, which benefits both the original site and you.

 - Don’t over-do it.
 Chances are if you try to squeeze in more and more content, some of that content is going to be of lower quality, and your readers may miss your main message.
 It can also be quite time-consuming on your end to go through piles of content for that one gem.
 Set aside some quiet time each day to find good content and know when to move on.